PayorCRM/help/setting-up-invoice-reminders.md

 * You might want to send a mail with a certain content to all customers whose invoices will be due in the next 5 dates
 * You might want to send a mail with a certain content to all customers every 5 days who has invoices with Amount greater than 5000 dollars
+* You might want to send weekly reminders to customers who invoices are overdue by 90 days

 ### Step 1 : Create an email template